ku1ik/stderred/README.md

 ## Installation

+### Ubuntu (64-bit)

+Download latest .deb package from https://github.com/sickill/stderred/downloads and install it with:

+    sudo dpkg -i stderred_1.0_amd64.deb

+### Fedora (64-bit)

+Download latest .rpm package from https://github.com/sickill/stderred/downloads and install it with:

+    sudo rpm -i stderred-1.0-1.x86_64.rpm

+### From source

-Clone this repository:
+Clone the repository:

     $ git clone git://github.com/sickill/stderred.git
     $ cd stderred

 Important: In all cases below make sure that path to `libstderred.so` is absolute!

-### Linux and FreeBSD
+#### Linux and FreeBSD

-Make sure you have gcc toolchain required for compilation installed:
+First, make sure you have basic gcc toolchain installed. gcc, make and cmake should be enough.

-    # Ubuntu
-    sudo apt-get install build-essential cmake

-    # Fedora
-    sudo yum install make cmake gcc gcc-c++

 Build:

     $ make

-Export `LD_PRELOAD` variable in your shell's config file by putting following in your .bashrc/.zshrc:
+In your shell's config file export `LD_PRELOAD` variable pointing to built shared library.
+Put following in your .bashrc/.zshrc:

     export LD_PRELOAD="/absolute/path/to/stderred/build/libstderred.so${LD_PRELOAD:+:$LD_PRELOAD}"

-#### Multi-arch Linux and FreeBSD
+##### Multi-arch Linux and FreeBSD

 On some Linux distros you can install 32-bit packages on 64-bit system.
 Shared libraries compiled for 64-bit doesn't work with 32-bit binaries though.
 It